 Each member of the committee has a responsibility to cascade H&S information downwards and upwards within the organisation.
-A site-walk and fire drill will have been carried out as well as the statutory inspection matrix completed prior to the committee meeting so they can be discussed in the committee meeting and any resulting changes in process or good practice can be implemented in school and shared across the MAT.
+The Headteacher will ensure that a site-walk and fire drill will have been carried out as well as the statutory inspection matrix completed prior to the committee meeting so they can be discussed in the committee meeting and any resulting changes in process or good practice can be implemented in school and shared across the MAT.